 The “clock” starts with the date of the earliest course work to be applied toward the degree whether it was taken prior to admission as a graduate special or transferred from another institution.

 These are credits transferred from another institution.
-Credits completed at UNR in another program or as a graduate special do not need to be transferred.
+Credits completed at University in another program or as a graduate special do not need to be transferred.

-Transfer credit is requested on the Transfer Credit Evaluation Request form available on Graduate School website and must be signed by student, major advisor, and graduate director.
+Transfer credit is requested on the Transfer Credit Evaluation Request form available on the Graduate School website and must be signed by the student, major advisor, and graduate director.

 Transfer credits applied to a master’s program must comply with the time limitation on master’s work (6 years).
 Thus, if a student took a course five years prior to admission, he would have to complete the degree within one year for the course to apply to the degree.